Monday 11th August, 2025

 School Notices

-School Docs policies to review
+School Docs review

 We work on a 3 year cycle, and each term we review a number of our policies.
 These are open for review from our community as well.
 Please review the following by going to http://omihi.schooldocs.co.nz.
 Username: omihi Password: glenmark